cardinalanticheat/documentation/getting-started.md

 3. [Permissions](configuration/permission.md)
 4. [Create Addons](how-to/addons)

+## Disable packet limit

+Cardinal sends a lot of transaction packets to confirm chunks, block placements, entity movements, etc.
+These packets can - especially on join - exceed the limit.
+Therefore, you **need** to disable the packet limiter.

+Do not worry, Cardinal has checks for that in-place.

+### Paper Servers

+1. Navigate to your server root
+2. Navigate into `config`
+3. Open `paper-global.yml`
+4. Set **all** `max-packet-rate` to `-1`

+## Other Servers

+The process for other servers is similar to that for paper servers.
+The file might just be located somewhere else and named differently.

 ## Running 1.20+ Server

 When you run version 1.20 or abov, you need to set the following property: